mailcow/mailcow-dockerized-docs/docs/firststeps-ip_bindings.md

 ## IPv4 binding

-To adjust one or multiple IPv4 bindings, open `mailcow.conf` and edit one, mulitple or all variables as per your needs:
+To adjust one or multiple IPv4 bindings, open `mailcow.conf` and edit one, multiple or all variables as per your needs:

 ```
 # For technical reasons, http bindings are a bit different from other service bindings.